 Cash realised cascades from one level to the next, only being available to the next, if the level above is full.
-From 1 December 2020, certain HMRC debts will ‘leapfrog’ up the ranking, but the current order of priority stands as:
+From 1 December 2020, certain HMRC debts were ‘leapfrogged’ up the ranking, but prior to this the order of priority stood at:

 *Funds otherwise payable to floating charge creditors may, in certain circumstances, be subject to a deduction of fund of up to £800k, known as the “Prescribed Part”, which is paid to unsecured creditors.
 The subject is not specifically covered here.

 Since 2002, HMRC has ranked equally alongside all other non-preferential unsecured creditors for all debts, often receiving little or no return in an insolvency event.
-From 1 December 2020, HMRC will rank as a secondary preferential creditor for certain debts.
+From 1 December 2020, HMRC ranked as a secondary preferential creditor for certain debts.

 HMRC is often described as an involuntary creditor – due to having no choice in whether to deal with a business.

-Due to its current ranking alongside other unsecured creditors, the Government estimates the financial loss to the Treasury at c £185m per year, which it hopes will be significantly reduced by moving itself up the priority list.
+Due to its current ranking alongside other unsecured creditors, in 2020 the Government estimated the financial loss to the Treasury at c £185m per year, which it hoped would be significantly reduced by moving itself up the priority list.

-Preferential status will only apply to certain debts which are seen as paid to the Company “on trust” to HMRC.
+Preferential status only applies to certain debts which are seen as paid to the Company “on trust” to HMRC.
 The debts are as follows: